 Early Learning Centers

-Mile High Early Learning operates six early learning centers and two drop-in facilities.
+Mile High Early Learning operates seven early learning centers and two drop-in facilities.
 A Montessori inspired educational approach is used throughout the program.
 Montessori fosters inner security, a sense of order, curiosity, decision- making ability, a positive attitude toward school, and a sense of responsibility to other members of the class, school and community.

 Mile High Early Learning is governed by a 12-member Board of Directors, receives support and counsel from a 50+ member Community Leadership Board, and employs 140 talented and dedicated staff.